josephg/egwalker-paper/README.md

 **Tools:** You will need the following tools installed on your computer:

 - *Rust compiler & toolchain*: Any "recent" version of rust should work.
 The published version of the paper used rust 1.78.
 The easiest way to install rust is via [rustup](https://rustup.rs/).
-- *NodeJS*: *(optional)* Nodejs is only used for scripting - like extracting benchmarking results into 'clean' JSON files and generating the charts used in the paper.
+- *NodeJS*: Nodejs is only used for scripting - like extracting benchmarking results into 'clean' JSON files and generating the charts used in the paper.

 We used rust 1.78 and nodejs v21 when generating the results in the current version of the paper.